nextbreakpoint/NextFractal/README.md

 ## SYSTEM REQUIREMENTS

-NextFractal has been tested on OS X 14 (Intel), Windows 11, and Linux/Debian 12 and Linux/Fedora 38.
+NextFractal has been tested on OS X 14 (Intel), Windows 11, and Linux/Ubuntu 22.04.
 NextFractal requires a machine with at least 4-cores CPU and 8Gb RAM.

 ## DOCUMENTATION